- Common uses

 HOW should this medicine be used?

-Dabrafenib comes as a capsule to take by mouth.
+Dabrafenib comes as a capsule to take by mouth and as a tablet to suspend in water and take by mouth.
 It is usually taken twice a day on an empty stomach, 1 hour before or 2 hours after a meal.
 Take dabrafenib about 12 hours apart at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dabrafenib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
 Do not stop taking dabrafenib without talking to your doctor.

 Your doctor may adjust your dose or temporarily or permanently stop your treatment depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.